seL4/docs/projects/sel4/kernel-contribution.md

 Consider whether you want to have the architecture feature implementation verified, and the plans for achieving that.

-As with a BSP port make sure to write appropriate tests and include them in seL4test as part of the work.
+As with a platform/BSP port make sure to write appropriate tests and include them in seL4test as part of the work.
 Consider (and discuss) a plan for how to support this port (e.g. with regression testing) so that it continues to be updated and work as seL4 evolves.

-Once the implementation is complete follow the [Contrbution Guidelines](processes/contributing.html) for submitting changes.
+Once the implementation is complete follow the [Contribution Guidelines](processes/contributing.html) for submitting changes.

 ## Architecture Ports